Q: What types of classes do you offer at Legendary Athletics?

 Q: Can my child be on both an All-star Cheer and Dance team?

 A: Yes, absolutely!
 We have several athletes that are on both an All-star Cheer & Dance team.
-The only instance that we do not allow an athlete to compete on both a cheer and dance team are for our Worlds or Summit teams.
-Per USASF rules, an athlete cannot compete at Worlds or Summit for both Cheer & Dance.
+The only instance that we do not allow an athlete to compete on both a cheer and dance team are for Worlds.
+Per USASF rules, an athlete cannot compete at Worlds for both Cheer & Dance.
 Other than the previous instance, as long as the practice schedule works we love having athletes in both Cheer and Dance.
 Athletes that cross-over from Cheer to Dance will receive a 20% discount on the tuition portion of your second team.
 You will be responsible for all uniform and travel fees associated with being on both a Cheer and Dance team.

 Q: What is required (or recommended) practice wear for Cheer?

-A: There is not required practice wear for our cheer teams.
-We recommend cheer athletes attend practices in comfortable clothes including shorts with bloomers on underneath and comfortable t-shirt or tank (we prefer that all athletes wear sports bras to ensure nothing is exposed).
+A: Athletes will receive a set of practice wear and their team coach will instruct them as to when they should wear them.
+For their other practices, we recommend cheer athletes attend practices in comfortable clothes including shorts with bloomers on underneath and comfortable t-shirt or tank (we prefer that all athletes wear sports bras to ensure nothing is exposed).
 We do require all cheer athletes to wear socks & cheer shoes to practice and hair to be pulled up out of their face.
-Athletes will receive a set of practice wear and their team coach will instruct them as to when they should wear them.

 Q: What is required (or recommended) practice wear for Hip Hop?